Bunit73/ActiveMQTest/README.md

 # Fix JavaScript linting issues automatically
 npm run lint:js:fix

+# Run JavaScript tests
+npm test

+# Run JavaScript tests in watch mode
+npm run test:watch

+# Run Python tests
+npm run test:py

+# Run all tests (JavaScript and Python)
+npm run test:all
 ```

-### Automated Linting
+### Automated Linting and Testing

-This project uses GitHub Actions to automatically run linters on pull requests and pushes to the main branch.
-The workflow configuration is in `.github/workflows/linting.yml`.
+This project uses GitHub Actions to automatically run linters and tests on pull requests and pushes to the main branch.
+The workflow configuration is in `.github/workflows/linting.yml` and includes:

+- Running ESLint on JavaScript files
+- Running Pylint on Python files
+- Running Jest tests for JavaScript
+- Running pytest tests for Python

 ## License